decaf-dev/obsidian-dataloom/docs/body-cell-embed.md

 ## Usage

 This cell accepts any text.
-If the text is not a url, then the cell will display `Invalid URL`.
-Otherwise, it will render the link using the [embedded file syntax](https://help.obsidian.md/Editing+and+formatting/Embedding+web+pages).
+It will render an embedded link using the [embedded file syntax](https://help.obsidian.md/Editing+and+formatting/Embedding+web+pages).

 The embed type will render any links that Obsidian supports.
-Currently Obsidian supports embedded Twitter and YouTube links
+Currently Obsidian supports embedded Twitter and YouTube links.